 Book a Romantic Carriage or Sleigh Ride

 A horse-drawn carriage or sleigh ride is an experience straight out of a fairy tale, especially when you book a private ride and the weather is chilly enough for snuggling.
 You won't have to travel far from Hartford to make jingle bell dreams a reality.
 Wood Acres Farm in Terryville, Connecticut, offers carriage and winter sleigh rides on their 25 acres of picture-perfect wooded trails.
 They'll even supply the bubbly for an additional fee.
-If you're looking for a romantic photo op, Allegra Farm in East Haddam, Connecticut, offers horse-drawn outings in beautifully restored antique coaches, carriages and sleighs.
+If you're looking for a romantic photo op, Allegra Farm on Lake Hayward in East Haddam, Connecticut, offers horse-drawn outings in beautifully restored antique coaches, carriages and sleighs.

 08 of 10